-Note 6 - Related Party Transactions
+Note 5 - Related Party Transactions

 The Parent from time to time makes advances to the Company for both capital expenditure and working capital needs.
-The total amount of outstanding advances from the Parent and interest payable on the Parent's loan was \$27,922 and \$168,650 at March 31, 2018 and 2017, respectively, and is recorded as payable to Parent on the balance sheets.
+Total expenses incurred by the Parent and billed to the Company was \$113,553 and \$27,922 for the years ended March 31, 2019 and 2018, respectively, and are comprised of certain employee benefits and travel costs billed at actual costs incurred.
+The total amount of outstanding advances from the Parent was \$141,475 and \$27,922 at March 31, 2019 and 2018, respectively, and is recorded as payable to Parent within the balance sheets.